yoninachmany/decoded-privacy-policies/docs/README.md

 **What potential problems do you foresee when implementing your project?**

-We might encounter issues if Turkers are unable to truly understand the legal language that is used in many of these privacy policies, and thus are unable to further explain it clearly to others.
-This may be problematic for accurately decoding the policies.
+We might encounter issues if workers are unable to truly understand the legal language that is used in many of these privacy policies, and thus are unable to label the paragraphs accurately.
 Provide a link to your Vimeo video *